nicolagi/muscle/README.md

 The file server is implemented using the 9P protocol because it allows mounting it on many operating systems in a number of ways.
 I sometimes mount it with 9pfuse, but most often with v9fs in Linux.
-Sometimes I mount it in Plan 9 of course.
+Sometimes I mount it in Plan 9.

 # How it works